lilianricaud/patterning-complexity/english/salingaros_design_method.md

 specific design problem.
 The number five comes from a "chunk" of disparate pieces of information that the mind can juggle simultaneously 3 .
 Again, one can choose from among the original Alexandrine patterns, or if required, a new pattern is derived for the occasion.

+## Preserve what is most valuable.

+In urban restructuring, it is essential to preserve what has most life in the existing environment.
+Because of the infection by mind-viruses discussed later, it is almost always the case that urban renewal destroys the few objects and places that have life in any neighborhood.
+It is therefore necessary to identify these by common consent, and to put a priority on preserving them so that they are saved intact in any new plan.
+Examples of failing to do this abound around the world.
+In one instance, the Indonesian Government rebuilt an entire village that was destroyed in an earthquake.
+The planners ignored the traditional sacred places in the old village, with nothing to take their place in the new village.
+The result was a loss of culture and identity, with a severe disorientation and cultural breakdown.

+It is the people themselves, infected with anti-patterns from the media and education, that usually want to eliminate their most sacred urban places.
+Those are incorrectly identified with the past, and with a way of life that most residents are ashamed of and wish to erase.
+People are frequently seduced by empty images of prosperity that they have ingested from magazines, and imagine that if only their environment would look like empty North American suburbs, they too can aspire to a high standard of living.